LPI – Fed is a market-driven program. Coverage offered directly reflects the fed cattle market.

 1. Using Canfax data to determine the settlement price for finished cattle in western Canada.

-2. In the event there is not enough information to create a settlement index, other reasonable market sources may be used.
+2. Other reasonable market sources may be used in the event there is not enough information to create a settlement index.

 *Canfax data will not be disclosed due to contractual obligations

-LPI – Fed policies may not settle against the exact price the policy holder may have sold their cattle for, Canfax data of weekly fed cattle sales provides an accurate reflection of the western Canadian market conditions for the week.
+Using Canfax data of weekly fed cash cattle sales provides an accurate reflection of the western Canadian market conditions for the week.

 Fed Purchase and Settlement Example